telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 ## Upgrade to a Newer Version of Telerik UI for ASP.NET AJAX

-__To upgrade the Telerik controls__, you only need to __replace the__ with their newer versions and update their references.
-The instructions below assume you have already[installed]({%slug introduction/installation/which-file-do-i-need-to-install?%}) the new version.
+**To upgrade the Telerik controls**, you only need to **replace the** with their newer versions and update their references.
+The instructions below assume you have already [installed]({%slug introduction/installation/which-file-do-i-need-to-install?%}) the new version.

 There are two ways to perform an upgrade: